All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Physical activity stimulates gut motility.
 Even a 20-30 minute walk after meals can make a meaningful difference.
 The mechanical movement of walking engages your core muscles and helps propel waste through the colon.
 More vigorous exercise has an even stronger effect, but walking alone is often sufficient.

 Patients who are sedentary tend to experience worse constipation on semaglutide than those who are regularly active.
-If you are not currently exercising, start with daily walks and build from there.
+If you aren't currently exercising, start with daily walks and build from there.

 Second-Line Strategies: If the Basics Are Not Enough